-By his early 20's Benoit was already an established fashion photographer.
-As his career brought him to New York and California, in 1977 he decided to make Los Angeles his permanent home and became a U.S. citizen.
-His strong signature style and mastery of his large format camera quickly gained international recognition, with his fashion and advertising work published in American & French Vogue, Bazaar, W, Essence and others.
+By his early 20's Benoit Malphettes, the French-born photographer (b.1946), already had his fashion images appear in French Vogue.
+As his career brought him to New York and Los Angeles, in 1977 he decided to make the U.S. his permanent home and became a citizen.
+His strong signature style and his mastery of the large format camera quickly gained international recognition, with his work published in American & French Vogue, Bazaar, W, Essence and others..

-His photography is represented in private collections and several museums.
+His photography is represented in private collections, public institutions and several museums.
 His work has been exhibited in solo exhibitions and group shows in Museums and was included in NY's MoMa exhibit "Is Fashion Modern".

 Bio of Benoit Malphettes